Chart Color Schemes

 Werrington County is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Werrington County's dwelling structures, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 77.4% houses and 22.6% other dwellings.
-Home ownership in Werrington County stood at 35.1%, with mortgaged dwellings at 45.3% and rented ones at 19.6%.
-The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $415, compared to Sydney metro's $2,167 and $400 respectively.
-Nationally, Werrington County's mortgage repayments were higher at $2,167 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Werrington County's dwelling structures, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings such as semi-detached properties, apartments, and 'other' dwellings.
+This contrasts with Sydney metro's composition of 77.4% houses and 22.6% other dwellings.
+Home ownership in Werrington County stood at 35.1%, with mortgaged dwellings accounting for 45.3% and rented properties making up 19.6%.
+The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent was $415 compared to Sydney metro's $400.
+Nationally, Werrington County's mortgage repayments were higher at $2,167 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing